traefik/traefik-helm-chart/traefik/Guidelines.md

 #     type: emptyDir
 ```

-This feature is non-critical, and therefore is commented out by default in the values.yaml file.
+This feature is optional, non-critical, and therefore is commented out by default in the values.yaml file.

 To allow this, template blocks that use this need to recursively test for existence of values before using them: